Three companies that design and build contemporary homes. Three companies that have featured on Grand Designs. Two very different approaches.

 How do you choose?

-As established prefab brands, Baufritz and Huf Haus are a great fit for many people.
+As established prefab brands, Baufritz and Huf Haus are a good fit for many projects.

-For more bespoke homes and innovative designs, we are a great option.
-Considering the exchange rates, cost implications of delivery from Germany and possibly even the impact of Brexit, we are confidently a more cost-effective construction company.
+For more bespoke homes and innovative designs and considering the exchange rates, cost implications of delivery from Germany and possibly even the impact of Brexit, we are confidently a more cost-effective construction company.

-Whichever route you choose, a contemporary and energy efficient home is a great one.
+Whichever route and company you choose or company, a contemporary and energy efficient home is a great one.